joelhawksley/identity/_posts/2025-02-10-lessons-from-5-years-of-ui-architecture-at-github.md

 title: Lessons from 5 years of UI architecture at GitHub
 ---

 _Slides from my 2025 talk, as presented at SF Ruby.
-I also presented a variant of this talk at Boulder Ruby and Vancouver Ruby._
+I also presented a variant of this talk at Boulder Ruby, Vancouver Ruby, Geneva.rb, and Toronto Ruby._

 <div class="presentation">
   <table class="slides" cellspacing="0" cellpadding="0">